 Hiring Smart; How to Avoid the Top Ten Mistakes

-So, how do your stack the odds in your favor and make the right choices?
-By putting an organized process in place that assures you avoid the common hiring pitfalls, that’s how.
-Here are the top ten most frequent and costly hiring errors made in the chemical industry and some practical suggestions to help you avoid them.
+So, how do you stack the odds in your favor and make the right hiring choices?
+By putting an organized process in place that assures you avoid the common hiring pitfalls.
+Here are the top ten most frequent (and costly) hiring errors and some practical suggestions to help you avoid them.

 1. Hiring not viewed strategically

 Most companies regard their hiring process merely as the means to the end of filling job openings; yet staffing is really a strategic issue that can significantly affect your bottom line.
 As with other key issues, when it comes to hiring, it’s not enough to simply be reactive.
 If employers want to become employers of choice, they need to be proactive and take responsibility for planning for organizational needs and anticipating attrition.

 There are two other important factors of proactive recruiting that many companies neglect.
 One is fostering – and advertising – corporate culture.
 Potential candidates don’t just want to know what their specific job would entail, they want to know the general atmosphere, what it’s like to be an employee at your company.
 Make sure you have developed a healthy, positive working environment, and find a way to give potential applicants a sneak peek of what that environment is like.

 Second, you should be pipelining applicants.
 Always be accepting applications, not just when you need to hire.
 When you find someone who would be a great fit for your company that you don’t have a position for right now, file them somewhere that you can find them when the right opportunity does open up.